Nizarel/DevOps_DevSecOps/Scenarios/Workflow/README.md

 ## WorkFlow patterns

 We have developed three options for including DevSecOps scenarios into your applications development workflow.
 These options provide flexibility based on not only the desired security analysis but also the resources and time needed to execute them.
 Our recommendation for optimal performance is to have an agent pool with parallel job size >= 5.
-The hybrid scenario works best with 2-3 parallel jobs and the serial flow is built for the scenario where you only have one agent and CI execution time is not a concern or not addressable.
+The hybrid scenario works best with 2-3 parallel jobs and the serial flow is built for the scenario where you only have access to one agent and CI execution time is not a concern or not addressable.
 To adjust the number of parallel jobs, review the documentation [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/licensing/concurrent-jobs?view=azure-devops).

 <img src="images/WorkFlowType.png" alt="WorkFlowType" style="width:800px;">